-In the Stuart curriculum, pupils develop their understanding of the role of a job or career in supporting how one lives.
+In Skills for Life, pupils develop their understanding of the role of a job or career in supporting how one lives.
 Pupils are taught about the role money plays in their and others' lives, including how to earn and manage their money and about being a critical consumer.
 They are taught about enterprise and the skills that make someone 'enterprising'.
 This helps pupils to investigate and explore what it is like to be in the working world.
-The Junior School Stuart programme promotes skills based assessment, with pupils able to acknowledge how their talents and skillsets are an advantage in the working world.
+The Junior School Skills for Life programme promotes skills based assessment, with pupils able to acknowledge how their talents and skillsets are an advantage in the working world.
 Much of this is reinforced through our College themes of the week and assembly foci, such as Politics and Responsibility, Enterprise and Careers Week.
-Parents and Carers are welcome to share their expertise in relevant areas that link to pupil learning, often in our International Primary Curriculum lessons.
+Parents and Carers are welcome to share their expertise in relevant areas that link to pupil learning, often in IPC.